-- Type 1, which is described by a total be short of of insulin production and is caused by autoimmune beta-cell destruction in the pancreas; - 2.
+- 1. Type 1, which is described by a total be short of of insulin production and is caused by autoimmune beta-cell destruction in the pancreas; - 2.
 Type 2, which arises when the body develops an abnormally high resistance to the action of insulin and is unable to construct sufficient insulin to conquer the resistance;

-- A type of glucose intolerance known as gestational diabetes, which some pregnant women have: and - 4.
-A collection of further forms of diabetes brought on by certain genetic variations in the function of beta cells or the action of insulin, disorders. medications. pancreatic chemicals (ADA, 2010).
+- 3. A type of glucose intolerance known as gestational diabetes, which some pregnant women have; and - 4.
+A collection of further forms of diabetes brought on by certain genetic variations in the function of beta cells or the action of insulin, pancreatic disorders, medications, or chemicals (ADA, 2010).